 If you fly in Business or First, you can use an Elemis Travel Spa with complimentary 15-minute treatments.
 If you are flying in First Class, you can pre-book treatments within 28 days of departure, while Business Class passengers and BA’s elite frequent flyers can only book them upon arrival at the spa.

-British Airways has five Club Lounges in London Heathrow Terminal 5.
-The most accessible are the Galleries Club South and Galleries Club North lounges, open to First or Club class passengers (including Club Europe) and Gold or Silver members of BA's Executive Club.
+British Airways has five Club Lounges in London Heathrow Terminal 5 including the prestigious Concorde Room in Terminal 5.
+The most accessible lounges are the Galleries Club South and Galleries Club North lounges, open to First or Club class passengers (including Club Europe) and Gold or Silver members of BA's Executive Club.
 The next step up is the Galleries First lounge, for First class passengers and Gold Executive Club members.
-The Concorde room epitomizes elegance and the pinnacle of Club Lounges at Heathrow Terminal 5.
+The Concorde room epitomizes elegance and is the pinnacle of Club Lounges at Heathrow Terminal 5.
+There is also a Concorde Room in New York's JFK.

 2. Galleries First Lounge